 We Often Maintain SLAs with Our Infrastructure Providers

-FatLab often maintains SLAs with many of our service providers, these however are exclusive to our relationship with these partners and not passed on to our clients.
+FatLab often maintains SLAs with many of our service providers; however, these are exclusive to our relationship with these partners and not passed on to our clients as part of their server-level agreement.

 These SLAs Are Not Passed to the Client

 For our hosting clients, we provide a “best-effort” guarantee.
-Basically, if you have an issue with your site and we can not resolve it in a reasonable amount of time then we will take steps to move the affected website to a new infrastructure.
+If you have an issue with your site and we can not reasonably resolve it, we will move the affected website to a new infrastructure.

 A Web Hosting Server Level Agreement Does Not Make Sense for Our Clients

-If you look at my example above, you can see the refund programs don’t make much sense.
+Looking at my example above, you can see that refund programs make little sense when considering a WordPress hosting uptime guarantee.

-In my opinion, it is a waste of time to fight over how many pennies or even dollars are owed for a little bit of downtime.
-Instead of accounting each month for pennies owed we are going to do everything in our power to provide the best infrastructure available and rectify any situation that may arise as quickly as possible.
+I think fighting over how many pennies or even dollars are owed for a little downtime is a waste of time.
+Instead of accounting each month for pennies owed under an SLA, we will do everything possible to provide the best infrastructure available and rectify any situation that may arise as quickly as possible.

 When SLAs in Hosting Services Make Sense

-Direct service level agreements make sense if you are spending thousands of dollars a month on infrastructure costs.
-However, for smaller deals, the financial benefit does not matter as much as the peace of mind of knowing someone will simply fix it and fix it as soon as possible.
+Direct service level agreements make sense if you spend thousands of dollars monthly on infrastructure costs.
+However, for smaller deals, the financial benefit does not matter as much as the peace of mind of knowing someone will fix it and fix it as soon as possible within the terms of your web service level agreement.